 The monster here was a leftover after another play project – I originally cut some tubes to use as stampers with paint to make spiders and it only seemed right to add to our expanding brood of creatures.

-Frank completed our family – some how Arlo has become obsessed with Frankenstein and even persuaded me to get him his own little mask, and this bought us up to the end of October and so now it’s time to begin saving the loo roll tubes for Christmas craft projects.
+Frank completed our family – some how Arlo has become obsessed with Frankenstein and even persuaded me to get him his own little mask, and make some halloween party food inspired by this spooky jolly green giant – this bought us up to the end of October and so now it’s time to begin saving the loo roll tubes for Christmas craft projects.